PX4/PX4-user_guide/en/flying/basic_flying.md

 :::

 :::tip
-Automatic landing is highly recommended, in particular for Fixed Wing vehicles.
+Automatic landing is highly recommended, in particular for Fixed-wing vehicles.
 :::